From Covers to Classics: Stevie Wonder’s Journey Through Motown

 Then, in 1971, he released his first album made up entirely of original songs.
 Where I’m Coming From marked a shift, yet surprisingly, it contained no major hits.

 That same year, however, Talking Book changed everything.
-This album delivered his signature song Superstition, along with You Are the Sunshine of My Life and I Believe (When I Fall in Love)—silencing any critics.
+This album delivered his signature song Superstition, along with You Are the Sunshine of My Life and I Believe (When I Fall in Love It Will Be Forever)—silencing any critics.

-By 1973, things had gone to another level with Innervisions.
+By 1973, things had reached another level with Innervisions.
 This album was packed with Too High, Living for the City, Golden Lady, Higher Ground, All in Love Is Fair, Don’t You Worry ’bout a Thing, and He’s Misstra Know-It-All.

 In 1976, Songs in the Key of Life arrived, featuring I Wish, Isn’t She Lovely, Sir Duke, and As—four of the finest songs you’ll ever hear.

-This was followed by a six-sided (!) greatest hits collection, Looking Back, and a film soundtrack, Journey Through the Secret Life of Plants.
+This was followed by a six-sided (!) greatest hits collection, Looking Back, and the film soundtrack Journey Through the Secret Life of Plants.

 Then, in 1980, another classic Stevie Wonder album landed—Hotter Than July.
-This one treated us to Master Blaster, Happy Birthday, and Lately.
+This one treated us to Master Blaster (Jammin’), Happy Birthday, and Lately.

 After another greatest hits album and the soundtrack for The Woman in Red, which featured his best-selling single of all time, I Just Called to Say I Love You, Stevie released his last album to contain a true classic.